ankith0073/Behavioral-cloning/writeup_template.md

 The final model architecture  consisted of a convolution neural network proposed by Nvidia deep learning paper

 ![alt text][image1]

+Dropouts were added as hown in the table below to avoid data overfitting

+![alt text][image10]

 ####3.
 Creation of the Training Set & Training Process